 We can also implement Context Managers using decorators and generators.
 Python has a contextlib module for this very purpose.
 Instead of a class, we can implement a Context Manager using a generator function.
 Let’s see a basic, useless example:

 from contextlib import contextmanager @contextmanager def open_file(name): f = open(name, 'w') yield f f.close()

 Okay!
-This way of implementing Context Managers appears to be more intuitive and easy.
-However, this method requires some knowledge about generators, yield, and decorators.
+This way of implementing Context Managers appear to be more intuitive and easy.
+However, this method requires some knowledge about generators, yield and decorators.
 In this example we have not caught any exceptions which might occur.
 It works in mostly the same way as the previous method.